 The Swedish forest policy has during the last decades increased compliance with the Convention on Biological Diversity and the EU forest strategy.
 The policy aims to manage forests in a sustainable way.
-The Swedish Parliament already in 1998 adopted a set of environmental quality objectives which are considered a cornerstone of Swedish environmental policy.
-Reoccurring assessments show that further actions are needed to reach the ambitious objectives regarding forests, climate and biodiversity.
-Measures have been taken and up to date, more forest has been designated for nature conservation and sustainable forest management is continuously improving.
+The Swedish Parliament already in 1998 adopted a set of national environmental quality objectives which are considered a cornerstone of Swedish environmental policy.
+Recurrent assessments show that further actions are needed to reach the ambitious objectives regarding forests, climate and biodiversity.
+Measures have been taken and to date, more forests have been designated for nature conservation and sustainable forest management is continuously improving.

 The following assumptions were made when developing the FRL.
 In December 2010, 780 kha of the productive forests were assumed formally protected as nature reserves (national parks, nature reserves and habitat protection).
 The non-formal protection cover an estimated area of 1 345 kha voluntarily set-aside areas and 1 487 kha tree retention areas at harvest sites.
-All low-productive forest land (around 4 037 kha) were assumed protected, i.e. no harvest was expected in the calculations.
+All low-productive forest land (around 4 036 kha) were assumed protected, i.e. no harvest was expected in the calculations.

-The area of voluntary set-aside productive forest land in the analysis is based on an inquiry made by the Swedish Forest agency8.
+The area of voluntary set-aside productive forest land in the analysis is based on an inquiry made by the Swedish Forest Agency.
 The inquiry represents the state of the forest 2009-2010 and a total area of 1 045 kha was considered as voluntarily set-aside productive forest land.
-Voluntarily setaside productive forest land areas above the limit for mountain forests 200 kha was amended based on assumptions made by the Swedish Forest agency9.
-100 kha was amended in the analysis to include areas within ecoparks of the state owned forest company Sveaskog (based on geographical information of the ecoparks from Sveaskog).
+Voluntarily set-aside productive forest land areas above the limit for mountain forests 200 kha was amended based on assumptions made by the Swedish Forest agency.
+In addition, 100 kha was amended in the analysis to include protected areas (ecoparks) within the state owned forest company Sveaskog (based on geographical information of the ecoparks from Sveaskog).
+In the FRL the relative amount of old forests in the productive forest land managed for wood supply was maintained in the simulations.
+The total amount of old forests is increasing as a result of the areas excluded from harvesting.

-8 Ståhl, P-O et.al..
+Ståhl, P-O et.al..
 2012. ,Skogsstyrelsen 2008.